Anderson-974/CHP1-CALIBRATION/chp1_calibration/README.md

 1) Run calibration_chp1.py
 2) In a terminal put the path of chp1_calibration folder
-3) Also in the terminal tape : run calibration_chp1.py data_example.xlsx OUTPUT --ancienne_sensibilite 7.9
+3) Also in the terminal tape : "run calibration_chp1.py data_example.xlsx OUTPUT --ancienne_sensibilite 7.9"
 (You can change the old sensibility here)
 4) Complete the information requested via the terminal as follows: